 How can I use all this data to improve my Instagram performance?

-If you’re not that experienced marketer or Instagram content creator yet, you may wonder what is the benefit of having such data and how you can use them.
+If you’re not that experienced marketer or Instagram content creator yet, you may wonder what is the benefit of having such Instagram data at hand and how you can use it.

 - You know your audience’s interests.
 By analyzing your best performing content, you know what your audience likes to see on your profile, and it’s a clear sign of what type of content you should produce more often.